 This deck on CPFR also includes slide templates for you to include in your own business presentations.

-This PPT slide outlines the Demand & Supply Alignment phase within the Collaborative Planning, Forecasting, and Replenishment (CPFR) process.
-It emphasizes the importance of translating collaborative sales forecasts into actionable order plans while addressing forecast deviations in real time.
-The slide is structured into 3 main steps, numbered 4 to six, each detailing critical actions taken during this phase.
+This PPT slide template outlines the Demand & Supply Alignment phase in the Collaborative Planning, Forecasting, and Replenishment (CPFR) process.
+It details 3 critical steps:

-Finally, Step 6 is about creating the order forecast.
-This involves translating the adjusted sales forecast into a specific order plan.
-Key elements such as inventory positions, lead times, and replenishment strategies are integrated to ensure that supply aligns with expected demand.
-This systematic approach helps mitigate risks of overstock and stockouts, ultimately enhancing supply chain efficiency.
+Step 6 focuses on creating the order forecast by translating the adjusted sales forecast into a specific order plan, integrating inventory positions, lead times, and replenishment strategies to align supply with expected demand.
+This systematic approach mitigates risks of overstock and stockouts, enhancing supply chain efficiency.

 This framework is developed by a team of former McKinsey and Big 4 consultants.
 The presentation follows the headline-body-bumper slide format used by global consulting firms.